fxzer/tsdoc/docs/en/declaration-files/By Example.md

----
-title: Declaration Reference
-layout: docs
-permalink: /docs/handbook/declaration-files/by-example.html
-oneline: "How to create a d.ts file for a module"
----

 The purpose of this guide is to teach you how to write a high-quality definition file.
 This guide is structured by showing documentation for some API, along with sample usage of that API,